By GORDON GLANTZ

 Sorry, not quite the “comeback of the century” it was made out to be, and I’m willing to stray from the PC script to say it.

 Meanwhile, the situation with Buttigieg is less benign, as the need to vanquish your president (not mine) grows by the tweet.

-And being PC is not OK if we want to KO the current claimant of the presidency in 2020.
+And being PC is not OK if we want to KO the current climate of the presidency in 2020.